-As of March 1, 2015, wild horse and burro populations surpassed 58,000 animals on BLM-rangelands.
-This threshold exceeds the BLM estimated ecologically-sustainable level of 26,715 horses and burros by more than 31,000 - that means wild horses and burros on our nation's rangelands already exceed capacity by 118% for appropriate range management.
+As of March 1, 2015, wild horse and burro populations surpassed 58,000 animals on BLMrangelands.
+This threshold exceeds the BLM estimated ecologically-sustainable level of 26,715 horses and burros by more than 31,000 - that means wild horses and burros on our nation's rangelands are at 218% of capacity, more than double the amount for appropriate range management.
+Given currently inadequate management actions, wild horse and burro populations could reach 116,000 by 2020.

-This extreme level of overpopulation of horses and burros negatively impacts the country's rangelands, risking the future of the ecosystem.
+The current extreme level of overpopulation of horses and burros negatively impacts the country's rangelands, risking the future of the ecosystem.
+These impacts will only worsen under the current management approach.
 By continuing to allow horses and burros to exceed sustainable levels, the future of wildlife, rangelands, livestock operations, rural communities, and the horses and burros themselves is in jeopardy.